 Bankruptcy

-People that have filed chapter 7 bankruptcy must wait 2 years after the discharge before applying for an FHA loan.
-If there are extenuating circumstances that caused the borrower to file chapter 7, they may be approved for a loan prior to the 2-year waiting period.
+People who have filed Chapter 7 bankruptcy must wait 2 years after the discharge before applying for an FHA loan.
+If there are extenuating circumstances that caused the home buyer to file Chapter 7, they may be approved for a loan before the 2-year waiting period.

-For chapter 13 filers, the borrower may be eligible for an FHA loan by using the chapter 13 payment history if the bankruptcy is discharged.
+For Chapter 13 filers, the home buyer may be eligible for an FHA loan by using the Chapter 13 payment history if the bankruptcy is discharged.

 Child Support